 Let’s keep it simple:

-- Check social accounts at dedicated time only
+- Check social accounts at the dedicated time only

 - Switch phone/mac to do not disturb mode (no notifications)

 - Don’t check email as soon as each message comes